-The 2007 amendment, effective June 15, 2007, amended Subsection A to exclude from Subsections B through D claims of liens made by an original contractor.
+The 2007 amendment, effective June 15, 2007, in Subsection A, excluded from Subsections B through D claims of liens made by an original contractor.

 The 1993 amendment, effective June 18, 1993, substituted "fewer" for "less" in the first sentence of Subsection A; substituted "right" for "intention" in the introductory paragraph of Subsection B; and, in Subsection E, in the second sentence, deleted "the effective date of" preceding "the lien", substituted "shall apply only to the" for "for", inserted "performed", and substituted "on or after the date" for "will be".